3.3.1. Rules for drawing roads and sections of road

 Add a road sign like “Restricted entry” to the intersection:

 Exiting will remain unrestricted (i.e. you do not need to link the intersection with an exit restriction).

 If there are several entrances to a territory (one for guests, one for service personnel, etc.), then add a Restricted entry “road sign” to all the entrances.
-For service entrances, you should also add a Restricted maneuver road sign at the closest road intersection to “the area affected by the sign”.
+For service entrances, you should also add a Restricted maneuver “road sign” at the same road intersection.

-For example, a blue arrow marks the guest entrance on the drawing, a red arrow ─ the service entrance, and the green arrow ─ the location of the restricted maneuver sign (i.e. the closest road intersection to the affected territory):Note.
+For example, the blue arrow marks the guest entrance on the drawing, the red arrow ─ the service entrance, and the green arrow ─ the location of the restricted maneuver sign (the same point where entry restrictions apply):Note.